A multimodal movie review corpus for fine-grained opinion mining: Introduction

 In this work, we propose flexible guidelines for the fine grained annotation of opinion structures in the context of video based movie reviews.
 The corresponding schema introduces some links between the coarse opinion recognition (at the review level) and the detection of token-level opinion functional components.
-This nested model ensures that the annotations are consistent at different levels of details and can be used in joint prediction models \citep{garciaabstention} to take into account the labeled information at each level.
+This nested model ensures that the annotations are consistent at different levels of details and can be used in joint prediction models \cite{garciaabstention} to take into account the labeled information at each level.
 Since the working support of each annotator is a set of transcripts of spontaneous spoken reviews, the main difficulty is to provide guidelines that are flexible enough to match with the structure of oral language while ensuring a correct agreement between multiple workers.

 In Section 2, we present the previous studies concerning opinion annotation and especially the studies carried out on existing multimodal datasets.
 Then, we present the dataset we used (Section 3) and the protocol and the setting of our annotation campaign (Section 4).
 Finally, we present some results validating the dataset in Section 5.
+The annotations and the code required for running the experiments will be made publicly available.